steebchen/action-auto-semantic-pull-request/README.md

 To enable automatic semantic title generation, you need to:

-1. **Get an API key from an OpenAI-compatible service:**
+1. **Get a FREE API key:**
+   - **🆓 Recommended: [llmgateway.io](https://llmgateway.io)** - **No credit card required!**
+     - Sign up for free at [llmgateway.io](https://llmgateway.io)
+     - Get your API key instantly
+     - Uses free `llama-3.1-70b-instruct-free` model by default
-   - **Recommended: [llmgateway.io](https://llmgateway.io)** - Easiest setup with built-in rate limiting and monitoring
+     - Built-in rate limiting and monitoring
-   - Alternative: OpenAI directly, Azure OpenAI, or any OpenAI-compatible API
+   - Alternative: OpenAI directly, Azure OpenAI, or any OpenAI-compatible API (paid)
 2. **Add the API key to your repository secrets:**
    - Go to your repository → Settings → Secrets and variables → Actions
    - Add a new secret named `AI_API_KEY` with your API key as the value
 3. **Ensure the action has `pull-requests: write` permission** (shown in the example above)
-4. **(Optional) Configure custom AI base URL** if not using llmgateway.io
+4. **(Optional) Configure custom AI base URL and model** if not using llmgateway.io defaults

 When a pull request title doesn't conform to conventional commits format, the action will:
 1. Analyze the PR description, commit messages, and file changes
 2. Generate an appropriate semantic title using AI
 3. Automatically update the PR title
 4. Continue with normal validation

+> **💡 Pro Tip**: This action is completely FREE to use!
+The default configuration uses the free `llama-3.1-70b-instruct-free` model on llmgateway.io, which provides excellent results without any cost.

 ## Configuration